Why "Gig Economy" Franchises Are A Terrible Deal For Entrepreneurs

 Of course, when you're entrepreneurial, EVERYTHING is your job.
 That's why this is ideal for people who have lived a long time and had all kinds of jobs...but the point remains.

 It makes sense that more people are going entrepreneurial.
 Corporations shut out older workers and younger workers and community college graduates and persons from impoverished communities because they can, so we have to go off the rez to afford to live.
 But companies like Uber are "McJobs" for beginning entrepreneurs.
-I quote the "McJobs" because, well, McDonald's by all accounts doesn't take half of what franchisees earn.
-And McDonald's doesn't make their waitstaff buy a new car to have a job.
+I quote the "McJobs" because, well, McDonald's doesn't make their waitstaff buy a new car to have a job.

 So if that's how it is - because obviously, strikes have done nothing - fine.
-I can at least practice my skills with Upwork, who only take 20%.
+I can at least practice my skills with Upwork, who still take 20% and you don't need a car at all.

 Comments